Unleash/unleash/website/docs/how-to/how-to-create-and-manage-user-groups.md

 ![A visual representation of the current step: the projects page with a project highlighted.](/img/add-group-to-project-step-2.png)

-3. Click the access tab and then click assign user/group (note that this is only for enterprise, otherwise this button will be called "assign user")
+3. Navigate to the access tab and then use the assign user/group button.

 ![A visual representation of the current step: steps to access.](/img/add-group-to-project-step-3.png)